mattwith2tees/kratzert.github.io/_posts/2020/2020-01-28-how-i-raised-my-income-by-30k.markdown

 comments: true
 published: true
 ---
 I graduated from college in December of 2017, and started my career that following January.
-I didn't have a job lined up before walking across that stage, so I was honestly willing to take the first thing that was handed to me.
+I didn't have a job lined up before walking across that stage.
 Yes, I had countless interviews, really good ones, but they went nowhere.
-When I had the first offer on the table, I lunged at it with no questions.
+So I was honestly willing to take the first thing that was handed to me.
+When I finally had that first offer on the table, I lunged at it with no questions.
 No negotiating.
 Nothing.
 I had no leverage.
-Home Depot got a steal.
 I was fresh meat, right out of college.
+With nothing on my resume to vouch for me.
 Don't get me wrong, the money was good, but I know I could've gotten a little more.

 Fast forward to February of 2019, when I didn't get the promotion I was due for and expecting, I began looking for a new opportunity.
 After some time of prepping and interviewing, I was able get an offer that was reasonable, from Equifax.
 With experience under my belt, this recruiting process was much different.